ivg313/joplin-docsify/README.md

 - [x] Figure out how I want to sort folders, articles in folders and implement this (i'm to lazy and stupid to do this)
 - [x] Move from "updated" to "created" datetime
 - [x] Rebuild only if Joplin database changed
-- [ ] Try to implement sub-notebooks aka nested folders
+- [x] Try to implement sub-notebooks aka nested folders (kinda, it's look great but messy inside)
 - [ ] Implement excerpt for news (latest pages list) on homepage (Should it have datetime?)
 - [ ] ...